allthingsnew/howweroll/styleguides/javascript.md

 Use `require` statements at the top of the file or any block that necessitates them.

-Use `module.exports` at the bottom of the file.

 Group `require`, `module.exports`, and `exports` statements together.
 This makes it easy to see at first glance what a file is requiring and exporting.